 Radio frequency, RF signal generators are an essential item of test instrumentation for any area where RF or microwave test and development is undertaken.

-The Microwave or RF signal generator provides a signal source that can be used to test the operation of the circuit being tested or developed.
+A microwave or RF signal generator provides a signal source that can be used to test the operation of the circuit being tested or developed.
+Unlike many other items of test equipment, the signal generator does not make any measurements, but provides the right test conditions for other items of test instrumentation to measure the output signals from the unit under test.

-By applying the signal from the signal generator to the circuit, it is possible to provide a signal with known characteristics: frequency, amplitude, modulation and the like.
+The purpose of the signal generator is to generate a signal with known characteristics: frequency, amplitude, modulation and the like.
 It is therefore possible to look at the response of the circuit, knowing exactly how it has been exercised.

 Types of RF signal generator